-9.2 CONDITIONS OF OPERATION ON TWO KINDS OF FUEL
+9.4 CONDITIONS OF OPERATION ON TWO KINDS OF FUEL

-9.2.1 When operated on two kinds of fuel DF-engines shall be equipped with the arrangement for supply of starting fuel with further supply of gas fuel.
+9.4.1 When operated on two kinds of fuel DF engines shall be equipped with the arrangement for supply of starting fuel with further supply of gas fuel.
 The possibility of quick change-over from gas fuel to liquid fuel shall be provided.

-Starting fuel shall be supplied to each cylinder in all operation modes of the DF-engines.
+Starting fuel shall be supplied to each cylinder in all operation modes of the DF engines.

-- 9.2.2 Start of DF-engines, astern operation shall be carried out on liquid fuel only. - 9.2.3 When DF-engine is run on variable modes, ships maneuvering, mooring operations, only liquid fuel shall be used. - 9.2.4 In case of unexpected gas fuel cut off DF-engine shall continue operation on liquid fuel without stop. - 9.2.5 DF-engines shall be provided with sensors for blocking simultaneous feed of gas fuel and complete supply of liquid fuel.
+- 9.4.2 Start of DF engines, astern operation shall be carried out on liquid fuel only. - 9.4.3 When DF engine is run on variable modes, ships maneuvering, mooring operations, only liquid fuel shall be used. - 9.4.4 In case of unexpected gas fuel cut off DF engine shall continue operation on liquid fuel without stop. - 9.4.5 DF engines shall be provided with sensors for blocking simultaneous feed of gas fuel and complete supply of liquid fuel.

-9.3 CRANKCASE PROTECTION
+9.5 CRANKCASE PROTECTION

-- 9.3.1 Crankcases of DF-engines shall be fitted with safety valves in way of each crankshaft crank.
-Design and actuating pressure of the safety valves shall be specified with due regard to the possible explosion of gas fuel leakage accumulated in the crankcase. - 9.3.2 When a trunk-piston engine is used as the DF-engine, the crankcase shall be protected as follows: - .1 to prevent accumulation of gas fuel leakage, the ventilation of crankcases shall be provided.
+- 9.5.1 Crankcases of DF engines shall be fitted with safety valves in way of each crankshaft crank.
+Design and actuating pressure of the safety valves shall be specified with due regard to the possible explosion of gas fuel leakage accumulated in the crankcase. - 9.5.2 When a trunk-piston engine is used as the DF engine, the crankcase shall be protected as follows: - .1 to prevent accumulation of gas fuel leakage, the ventilation of crankcases shall be provided.
 Air pipe ends shall be led to safety place and fitted with flame arresters; - .2 detectors of gas fuel leakage or any other equivalent equipment shall be installed.
-Device for automatic admission of inert gas is recommended for installation; - .3 mounting of oil mist concentration sensor in the crankcase shall be provided. - 9.3.3 When a cross-head type engine is used as the DF-engine, the engine crankcase shall be equipped with oil mist concentration sensor or temperature control system of the engine bea-rings.
+Device for automatic admission of inert gas is recommended for installation; - .3 mounting of oil mist concentration sensor in the crankcase shall be provided. - 9.5.3 When a cross-head type engine is used as the DF engine, the engine crankcase shall be equipped with oil mist concentration sensor or temperature control system of the engine bearings.

-9.4 PROTECTION OF SUB-BEARING SPACES OF THE CROSS-HEAD TYPE DF-ENGINES
+9.6 PROTECTION OF SUB-BEARING SPACES OF THE CROSS-HEAD TYPE DF ENGINES

-9.4.1 Sub-bearing spaces shall be provided with gas fuel leakage detectors or any other equivalent devices.
+9.6.1 Sub-bearing spaces shall be provided with gas fuel leakage detectors or any other equivalent devices.

-9.5 INTAKE AND EXHAUST GAS SYSTEMS
+9.7 INTAKE AND EXHAUST GAS SYSTEMS

-- 9.5.1 Intake piping and supercharging air receivers as well as exhaust gas collectors shall be fitted with safety valves or other protective devices.
-For engines operating on gas with a maximum working gas pressure of not more than 1,0 MPa, the use of other design solutions is allowed provided that proving calculations or experimental data are provided.
-For engines operating on gas with a maximum working gas pressure of not more than 1,0 MPa, the use of other design solutions is allowed provided that proving calculations or experimental data are provided. - 9.5.2 Exhaust gas pipelines from DF-engines shall not be combined with exhaust gas piping from other engines, boilers or incinerators. - 9.5.3 The exhaust gas piping shall be provided with effective means of blowing off.
+- 9.7.1 Intake piping and supercharging air receivers as well as exhaust gas collectors shall be fitted with safety valves or other protective devices.
+For engines operating on gas with a maximum working gas pressure of not more than 1,0 MPa, the use of other design solutions is allowed provided that proving calculations or experimental data are provided. - 9.7.2 Exhaust gas pipelines from DF engines shall not be combined with exhaust gas piping from other engines, boilers or incinerators. - 9.7.3 The exhaust gas piping shall be provided with effective means of blowing off.

-9.6 STARTING AIR PIPING
+9.8 STARTING AIR PIPING

-9.6.1 Branch pipes of starting air piping laid to each cylinder shall be equipped in compliance with the requirements of 2.9.2.
+9.8.1 Branch pipes of starting air piping laid to ea ich cylinder shall b pe equipped in co ompliance with the requirements of 2.9.2.

-9.7 COMBUSTION CONTROL
+9.9 COMBUSTION CONTROL

-9.7.1 The range of combustion control shall be determined and presented for approval with due regard to the analysis of the origin of failures and their consequences for all the elements of DF-engines affecting the combustion process.
+9.9.1 The range of combustion control shall be determined and presented for approval with due regard to the analysis of the origin of failures and their consequences for all the elements of DF engines affecting the combustion process.

-The minimum range of control, types of automatic protection and parameter limit values are given in Table 9.7.1.
+The minimum range of control, types of automatic protection and parameter limit values are given in Table 9.9.1.